Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Supplementary Note 1

-The second line of Eq.~(\ref{HamTB}) is not present in Ref.~\cite{Boykin2004a}, and is included here to describe shear strain, $\varepsilon_{xy}$, where the new hopping parameter $t_\varepsilon$ is chosen as we describe below.
-Importantly, we note that the sign of the shear-strain hopping parameter alternates between neighboring sites, as a consequence of how the shear strain deforms the bonds of the Si crystal, as illustrated in Figs.~\ref{FIG1}(f) and \ref{FIG1}(g) of the main text.
-This alternating sign reflects the same underlying physics as the Kleinman strain term in Eq.~(\ref{AtomPos}) of the main text, which we can understand as follows.
+The second line of Eq.~(\ref{HamTB}) is not present in Ref.~\cite{Boykin2004a}, and is included here to describe shear strain, $\varepsilon_{xy}$, where the new hopping parameter $t_\varepsilon$ is chosen as described below.
+Importantly, we note that the sign of the shear-strain hopping parameter alternates between neighboring sites, as a consequence of how the shear strain deforms the bonds of the Si crystal, as illustrated in Figs.~1(g) and 1(h) of the main text.
+This alternating sign reflects the same underlying physics as the Kleinman strain term in Eq.~(7) of the main text, which we can understand as follows.
 A bulk Si crystal has two bond types, aligned along the $[111]$ and $[1\bar{1}1]$ directions, respectively, which alternate between atomic layers.
-Under shear strain, with $\varepsilon_{xy} > 0$, the system is elongated and shortened along the $[110]$ and $[1\bar{1}0]$ directions, respectively, as shown in Figs.~\ref{FIG1}(d) and (\ref{FIG1}e).
+Under shear strain, with $\varepsilon_{xy} > 0$, the system is elongated and shortened along the $[110]$ and $[1\bar{1}0]$ directions, respectively, as shown in Figs.~1(e) and (1f).
 In turn, this results in an elongation (shortening) of the $[111]$ ($[1\bar{1}1]$) bonds.
-Since the hopping terms in a tight-binding model are attributed to wave function overlaps, we should then expect the terms corresponding to the $[111]$ ($[1\bar{1}1]$) bonds to increase (decrease) in magnitude.
+Since the hopping terms in a tight-binding model are attributed to wave-function overlaps, we should then expect the terms corresponding to the $[111]$ ($[1\bar{1}1]$) bonds to increase (decrease) in magnitude.
 Indeed, for more sophisticated tight-binding models like sp$^3$d$^5$s$^*$, strain is also incorporated through modified bond lengths~\cite{Niquet2009}.
 For a minimal tight-binding model like Eq. (\ref{HamTB}), this effect can be incorporated, to linear order in $\varepsilon_{xy}$, as a nearest-neighbor hopping term with alternating signs.

 To derive an effective-mass Hamiltonian from the tight-binding Hamiltonian $H_{\text{TB}}$, it is useful to transform into the momentum-space basis, defined as